Carolyn Poplett died on May 18, 2022. This is the eulogy I gave for her at First United Church in Oak Park on July 23rd, 2022.

 “Burnsville?”
 [Burnsville is one of the many towns in Western North Carolina where Carolyn and her siblings shared a home as children.]

 “Not this time, mom.
 But I do go there a lot.
-I grabbed a bite of dinner next to The Boone Tavern Inn and your sister Ginny’s college in Berea.
+I grabbed a bite of dinner next to The Boone Tavern Inn and Berea College where your sister Ginny went to school.
 I always like to go there.
 It feels like I am saluting your sisters.
 Didn’t Aunt Mary Lib and Sally go there too?
-You always liked to talk about how Ginny had one of her paintings on display for the years and years in one of the campus buildings.”
+You always liked to talk about how Ginny had one of her paintings on display for years in one of the campus buildings.”

 [And here’s where the conversation went slightly off the rails.]